City of Calgary to update citizens on COVID-19 response on Tuesday afternoon

 Calgary Mayor Naheed Nenshi and Calgary Emergency Management Agency (CEMA) chief Tom Sampson will be on hand to discuss the city’s response to COVID-19.

-On April 27, Alberta confirmed 216 new cases of COVID-19, bringing the total number of cases in the province to 4,696.View link »
+On May 4, Alberta confirmed 70 new cases of COVID-19, bringing the total number of cases in the province to 5,836.View link »

 © 2020 Global News, a division of Corus Entertainment Inc.